-Note: This is a full version of the article found in our October print edition.
+Note: This is the full version of the article found in our October 2020 print edition.

 The advent of technology simultaneously introduced new avenues for social change.
 New forms of media such as film, radio, and podcasts, began in the late 19th and early 21st centuries, whilst traditionally printed forms of writing started to go digital.
 However, it was the normalisation of the internet within common households during the 2000s that provoked a rapid change.
 Social media platforms — Facebook, YouTube, Twitter, Instagram — started to rise, encouraging users to post content, share their lives, and vocalise their thoughts.
-2020 proved such platforms as being incredibly powerful mediums in battling racism at the Black Lives Matter protests this summer.
-Twitter especially served as a platform to share opinions, “cancel” or expose others, bolstering one’s sense of freedom of speech.
+The year 2020 proved such platforms as being incredibly powerful mediums in battling racism at the Black Lives Matter protests spanning the summer of 2020.
+Twitter especially served as a platform to share opinions, to “cancel” or to expose others, bolstering one’s sense of freedom of speech.
 Over time, more and more websites that enabled users to create free content emerged; the average person is now able to express themself and create artworks through a multitude of effortlessly accessible online outlets — such as we, here at Diaspora Speaks, do.
-Those previously relegated to the status of a consumer, now possess the ability to be creators.
+Those previously relegated to the status of a consumer now possess the ability to be creators.

 Media outlets such as the ones aforementioned prove to be extremely important in today’s world.
-Despite massive progress in the past century, several issues still persist: racism; misogyny; homophobia; Islamophobia and so on.
+Despite massive progress in the past century, several issues still persist: racism; misogyny; homophobia; Islamophobia; ableism and so on.
 The dawn of free and easy technology allows people of colour to create their own platforms to voice themselves.
 Taking the stage — after what has been a literal eternity of discrimination — allows the marginalised to influence future generations to develop independent, unstifled, uncensored thought.
-The future of the media is finally being reshaped and we, people of colour, make spaces for ourselves, rather than waiting for the White people in power to do what they will not.
+The future of the media is finally being reshaped and we, people of colour, are carving out spaces for ourselves, rather than waiting for the white people in power to do what they will not.